 Despite life’s challenges, people of Langza are a happy and kind lot.
 They are generous and welcome strangers in their homes for a meal and board.
 There are no accommodation options in the village except for a few local homestays.
 They are happy to share a slice of their lives with you.
-You can, of course, do camping in Langza nearby local people homes.
+You can, of course, do camping in Langza nearby local people’s homes.

 Culture to experience

-People of Langza follow Sankayapa sect of Buddhism.
+People of Langza follow the Sankayapa sect of Buddhism.
 The land’s vicinity and geographical similarity to Tibet have influenced its citizens for centuries.
-There is no doubt that followers of Buddhist practices are more contented and joyful than the rest of the world.
+There is no doubt that followers of Buddhist practices are more satisfied and joyful than the rest of the world.
 Maybe that’s the secret of Langza’s happiness too.
 I believe that their unique cultural and religious practices also play a significant role in adding charm to their lives.

-Their rich heritage is reflected in the temples, monasteries and various art forms, especially Zama pottery.
+Their rich heritage is reflected in the temples, monasteries, and various art forms, especially Zama pottery.
 There are very few potters left in the village who are trying to preserve this dying art.
 If you get a chance, do meet one of the potters and try to get a first-hand experience at it.
 They would be happy to make a pot or two for you!

 Houses to stay